CDT Day 48: I-15(Lima, MT) to Coon Creek – Frozen Dew Trespass Camp to Owl Dinner Camp

 Total miles: 779.3

 The morning was frosty when we packed up our stuff to get back to hitchhiking.
 Cold and clear.
 We got a nice sunrise as we waited with our thumbs out, but that was all.
-Lima is not a popular morning stop.
-When Jan’s opened at 7am we gave up, the call of hot food and coffee too powerful to resist.
+Lima is not a popular morning stop, apparently.
+When Jan’s opened at 7am we gave up looking for a ride, the call of hot food and coffee too powerful to resist.
 Back to the diner for some more hash browns and oatmeal.

 And not a whole lot happened from there.
 This portion of the Divide was gentle, wide humps of sage and grass pasture.
 The walking was fine and not too arduous.
 One might say casual.
 Near the top of our first big, yet gradual, climb, I was impressed with the view backwards to the last week or so of hiking.
 I had no trouble picking out Garfield and Elk Mountain from the lineup of pointy things cutting across the horizon.
 That’s practically all the way to Bannock Pass, the start of the last 100 mile section.
 Pretty cool, I think.